eecs394-s18/PAL/README.md

 * Push notifications for meltdowns
 * Integrate with Google Calendar
 * Integrate with hardware
+* Send hardware data from child app to Firebase, and track them on the parent app (currently we are using canned data on the parent app).
 * Deploy to app stores

 ## Contributors